 To date, super-resolution fluorescence imaging of EVs has not been a tool available to scientists in the field.
 This is important not only for having the ability to visualize single molecules, but also to be able to analyze different EV populations, which cannot be done with conventional microscopy techniques.
 Super-resolution microscopy is now enabling scientists to assign the localization of various EV markers as being either present on the surface or within the vesicle as cargo.

 In the ONI lab, the imaging team wanted to first find a way to label the EV membrane.
 We tried a number of dyes to select those suitable for dSTORM (lipophilic ones have the tendency to precipitate and generate artefacts, and/or aren’t chemically suitable for dSTORM).
-We decided to narrow it down to a surface glycoprotein-binding lectin coupled to Alexa Fluor 647 to label the sugars groups on the EV surface.
-Another suitable membrane label that we identified is a class of lipophilic dyes commercially known as CellMask™ dyes, which accumulate at the membrane bilayer and have chemical structures suitable for super-resolution imaging.
+We decided to narrow it down to a surface glycoprotein-binding lectin coupled to Alexa Fluor 647 to label the sugars groups on the EV surface (as pictured in the top schematic, green label).
+Another suitable membrane label that we identified is a class of lipophilic dyes commercially known as CellMask™ dyes, which accumulate at the membrane bilayer and have chemical structures suitable for super-resolution imaging (top schematic, yellow label).

 Even after thorough optimization steps (see our blog post of 9 tips to optimize your immunofluorescence staining protocol), one of the remaining challenges was to reduce the non-specific background staining bound to the coverslip.
 To this end, we used an in-house protocol to label EVs in solution.
 We then plated the EVs onto BSA-treated chamber coverslips, which minimizes the binding of free labels.
 EVs were finally left to settle and attach to the coverslip, a step that provides the stability essential for high-precision localization of molecules.
 After washing gently and adding the appropriate dSTORM buffers, the EVs were imaged at super-resolution with the Nanoimager.